Let's get started with a Microservice Architecture with Spring Cloud:

 Expectations are a mechanism by which we mock the request from a client and the resulting response from MockServer.

-To create an expectation, we need to define a request matcher and a response that should be returned.
+To create an expectation, we need to define a request matcher and the expected response.

 Requests can be matched using: